View our posts

 You will find detailed provision maps of what Harris Primary Haling Park can currently offer for your child, depending on their needs and the support they require.
 If you have any additional questions, concerns or worries, please do not hesitate to contact a member of the SENCO.

-Mr Scott McDonald responsible for SEND
+Miss Humphreys is responsible for SEND

 Contact Details: 0203 772 4560